geoschem/HETerogeneous-vectorized-or-Parallel/README.md

 cmake . -DCMAKE_BUILD_TYPE=Debug
 ```

-To run the simple HETP test do the following from the directory that containst the executable.
+To run the simple HETP test do the following from a directory that contains the executable.
 Inputs and outputs will be printed to the terminal screen.

 ```
 ./hetp_test